wasmerio/ate/doc/design.md

 * (+1) When running in this mode it becomes easier to add additional security on top of the Kafka cluster to increase the layered defence.
 E.g. Firewall rules, ZooKeeper and Kafka authentication, etc...
-* (-1) More complex setup from a deployment perspective.
+* (-1) This is a more complex setup from a deployment perspective.
-* (-1) Less performance is certain deployments as the data held within the distributed commit log may need to travel more distance before it arrives at the in-memory materialized view.
-This disadvantage will deminish as the total system is scaled to extreme scale with replication all over the world.
+* (-1) Less performance in certain small scale deployments as the data held within the distributed commit log may need to travel more distance before it arrives at the in-memory materialized view.
+This disadvantage will diminish as the total system is scaled to medium sized deployments.

 ## Absolute Portability